 Named after Frank A. Faxon of the Kansas City Board of Education and Faxon & Gallagher Drug Company, the Faxon School was an elementary school in the heart of Midtown until it was shuttered in 1997.
 In 2015, we purchased the property and saw its tranquil location and adaptive floor plans as a prime opportunity for an affordable senior housing project.

-The project was funded by a unique public-private partnership that delivered millions in federal new market tax credit as well as low-income housing tax credits.
+The project was funded by a unique public-private partnership that delivered millions in historic tax credits and affordable housing tax credits.
 Our team managed the tax credit consulting from start to finish in order to improve the development’s financial viability.

-Now completed and fully leased, the Thaxton School offers Kansas City seniors a much-needed affordable housing option in one of the city’s most peaceful neighborhoods.
-Residents and neighbors alike love the time, energy and detail that went into bringing the Thaxton School back to life.
+Now completed and fully leased, the Faxon School offers Kansas City seniors a much-needed affordable housing option in one of the city’s most peaceful neighborhoods.
+Residents and neighbors alike love the time, energy and detail that went into bringing the Faxon School back to life.